Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Formalism

 The mean field approximation (MFA) involves replacing the meson fields with their respective expectation values, effectively treating them as classical fields.
 As a result, only mesons along the diagonal of the scalar meson matrix $X$ (\Cref{Xmatrix_mfa}) have non-zero values due to the preservation of parity.
 Furthermore, all scalar and vector mesons are simplified into constants that are independent of both time and space.
 As a result of this approximation, the mean-field CMF Lagrangian reads \cite{Dexheimer:2009hi}

-Above, ${\cal L}_{\rm kin}$ stands for the kinetic energy of spin-1/2 fermions (octet baryons + quarks), ${\cal L}_{\rm int}$ represents interactions of spin-1/2 fermions with vector and scalar mesons, ${\cal L}_{\rm scal}$ stands for the self-interactions of scalar mesons, while ${\cal L}_{\rm vec}$ contributes to vector meson masses and includes quartic self-interaction terms (see \Cref{sec:Lag_vec_ren} for details). ${\cal L}_{\rm SB}$ denotes an explicit chiral symmetry breaking contribution.
-The second term in ${\cal L}_{\rm SB}$ (see below) allows the CMF model to reproduce the experimental values of hyperon potentials.
+Above, ${\cal L}_{\rm kin}$ stands for the kinetic energy of spin-1/2 fermions (octet baryons + quarks), ${\cal L}_{\rm int}$ represents interactions of spin-1/2 fermions with vector and scalar mesons, ${\cal L}_{\rm scal}$ stands for the self-interactions of scalar mesons, while ${\cal L}_{\rm vec}$ contributes to vector meson masses and includes quartic self-interaction terms (see \Cref{sec:Lag_vec_ren} for details). ${\cal L}_{\rm esb}$ denotes an explicit chiral symmetry breaking contribution with the second term (${\cal L}_{esb}$ of \cref{eq:detailed_Lag}) allowing the CMF model to reproduce the experimental values of hyperon potentials and $U_{\Phi}$ denotes the deconfinement potential.
 Explicitly, these terms can be written as

-where $\psi$ represents the fermionic field, $g's$ denote the corresponding coupling constants of fermions with meson mean-fields, $k's$ are the fitting parameters associated with the scalar mesons, and $\epsilon$ is a model parameter related to the QCD trace anomaly.
-The variables: $m_K$, $m_\pi$, $f_K$, and $f_\pi$ are the masses and decay constants of the kaons and pions, respectively.
-The parameter $m_3$ is associated with the explicit chiral symmetry breaking and is fitted to reproduce hyperon potentials.